Faudzansauri09/Portofolio/README.md

-# Hi there, I'm Faudzan Sauri | [Faudzan](https://www.youtube.com/@faudzansauri7620) 👋
+# Hi there, I'm Faudzan Sauri | [Faudzan's Profile ](https://github.com/Faudzansauri09/Profile) 👋
 ## About me:
-- 🔭 I’m currently working as Electrical Engineering
-- 🌱 I’m currently learning VB and PYHTON
-- 👯 I’m looking to collaborate as ELectrical and Website
-- 🤔 I’m looking for suggest for Rust Project Ideas
-- 💬 Ask me about anything
-- 📫 How to reach me: Faudzansauri@gmail.com
+Detail-oriented professional Engineer with 1 year experience as a Technician and creating many IoT Microcontroller, robotics and database web design projects.
+Skilled in both hardware and software.
+Have good oral and verbal communication skills, and able to explain complex software problems in terms that are easy to understand.

 ## Experience :